A Longitudinal Study of Child Wellbeing Assessment via Online Interactions with a Social Robot: Discussion

-Nevertheless, these results affirm the effectiveness of these instruments in capturing the nuances of children's mental health in these interactive settings during longitudinal CRI, showcasing the potential for integrating social robots in psychological assessments.
+Nevertheless, these results affirm the statistical effectiveness of these instruments in capturing the nuances of children's mental health in these interactive settings during longitudinal CRI, showcasing the potential for integrating social robots in psychological assessments.
 Similar to our previous results in single-session CRI \cite{Abbasi2024}, the comparison between robot-administered and self-reported RCADS reveals significant distinctions that emphasize the potential benefits of integrating robotic assistance into mental health assessments.
-The analysis indicated that the robot-administered RCADS demonstrated a better fit in terms of construct validity, suggesting that interacting with a robot may facilitate a more coherent and reliable disclosure of symptoms from children.
+This outcome represents a statistical validation rather than a behavioural indication.
+The analysis indicated that the robot-administered RCADS demonstrated a better fit in terms of construct validity, suggesting that interacting with a robot may facilitate disclosure of symptoms from children to assess their mental health in a statistically valid and reliable way.
 Moreover, in line with the literature, parents' reports of RCADS also showed worse fit compared to the robot-administered version of RCADS, highlighting potential bias in parents' reporting of their children's mental health symptoms \cite{Villatoro2018} compared to their children's reporting of it to robots.
 As such, we can infer that robot-administered questionnaires can be considered reliable (See Section \ref{sec:measures}) and valid (See Section \ref{sec:validity}) and as such can be utilised as credible ground truth for the evaluation of mental wellbeing of children.